kacperwieczorek89/Cosmetology/README.md

 # Cosmetology  (Work in progress)

 ## Application is intended for beauty studios.

-The project is intended to facilitate the creation of a price list of cosmetic treatments.
+This project is intended to facilitate the creation of a price list of cosmetic treatments.

-The program evaluates the cosmetic treatment based on its components, such as: used cosmetic preparations, accessories and performed activities.
+Program evaluates the cosmetic treatment based on its components, such as: used cosmetic preparations, accessories and performed activities.

-The intention for the future: redo using API and JavaScript.
+**Intention for the near future: redo using REST API and JavaScript.**